oemof/tespy/doc/using_tespy.rst

  * save the results in a .csv-file (:code:`nw.save('savename')`).

 You can print the components and its properties to the prompt and the connections and its properties as well.
 If you choose to save your results in a .csv-file, open the file and look up the **connection parameters in the results file**.
-**If you want to export up the parameters of the components, too, you have to save the network structure.** In order to do this, add this line to your code: :code:`nw.save('savename', structure=True)`.
+**If you want to export the parameters of the components, too, you have to save the network structure.** In order to do this, add this line to your code: :code:`nw.save('savename', structure=True)`.
 In both cases TESPy will create a new folder 'savename' in your working directory containing the results.csv file and subfolders with the component results.

 In order to perform calculations based on your results, you can access all components' and connections' parameters: